Illustrated featured image of Mobile, Mobile, Alabama — a Kick-It Pick

 Non-negotiable

-Forget what you’ve been told: America’s Mardi Gras started in Mobile in 1703, years before New Orleans existed, and Mobile still throws a huge, family-friendlier, gloriously old version — weeks of parades by secret “mystic societies,” elaborate floats, marching bands, and enough MoonPies and beads hurled into the crowd to fill a warehouse.
-It’s one of the great American parties, and most of the country has no idea it’s here.
+Non-negotiable, and older than you think: Mobile threw America’s first Mardi Gras in 1703, years before New Orleans even existed, and the city still stages a huge, gloriously old, family-friendlier version.
+It’s one of the great American parties — and most of the country has no idea it’s here.

-The move: Go for the parades in the days before Fat Tuesday, stake out a downtown spot early, and bring a bag for the loot raining down.
-It's more family-friendly than Bourbon Street and far older.
+The move: Come for the parades in the days and weeks before Fat Tuesday, stake out a downtown spot early, and bring a bag for the MoonPies and beads raining down.
+Weekday parades are calmer than the final weekend.

 WhereMobile · South Alabama